rclone/rclone/CONTRIBUTING.md

     go test -v -remote TestDrive:

-If you want to use the integration test framework to run these tests all together with an HTML report and test retries then from the project root:
+If you want to use the integration test framework to run these tests altogether with an HTML report and test retries then from the project root:

     go install github.com/rclone/rclone/fstest/test_all